Chas' Crazy Creations

 2. place your iron-on patch onto the fabric

-I placed my onesie on my ironing board and you could use a flat surface covered by a think towel as well.
+I placed my onesie on my ironing board and you could use a flat surface covered by a thick towel as well.
 I looked at the package instructions for this iron-on and it told me which side to place right side up and which side touches the fabric.
 I centered the iron-on transfer onto the baby onesie.
 Patches work well on cotton fabrics.

 3. Place parchment paper over the iron-on

 My iron-on patch came with a piece of parchment paper that I placed onto the iron-on transfer.
 If yours doesn’t come with one you can use regular parchment paper, a pressing cloth, or a light towel and cut it so it covers the iron-on completely.
-This will protect your iron from the transfer or decal.
+This will protect your iron from the transfer or decal adhesive.

 4. Preheat your iron and follow instructions for iron time